shuhei/shuhei.github.com/source/_posts/2019-04-30-dns-polling.markdown

 Because the incidents didn't happen on C4 instances and we had other priorities to work on, we just rolled back and kept using C4 instances for a while.
 However, I wanted to finish the issue before celebrating 2019.
 So, I decided to implement DNS caching on the application layer with Node.js.

-## DNS Caching and Prefetching with Node.js
+## DNS caching and prefetching with Node.js

 There were already some DNS caching packages: